MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-III-International-Trade-Administration-Department-Commerce/part-361-Aluminum-Import-Monitoring-Analysis-System/section-361.103.md

 (B) Filers may state “not applicable” for this field if the product contains only secondary aluminum and no primary aluminum.
 Secondary aluminum is defined as aluminum metal that is produced from recycled aluminum scrap through a re-melting process.

-(C) For license applications up to December 23, 2021, filers may state “unknown” for this field.
-Effective December 24, 2021, filers may not state “unknown” for this field.
+(C) For license applications up to June 28, 2022, filers may state “unknown” for this field.
+Effective June 29, 2022, filers may not state “unknown” for this field.

 (ii) For purposes of paragraph (c)(1)(xiv) of this section: